 - 1. Mix 9 mL of water and 21 mL of ethanol. - 2.
-Recrystallise the crude product using the appropriate amount of the water/ethanol mixture, using the same setup as for the reflux heating (see Figure 1).
+Perform the recrystallisation of the crude product contained in the 50 mL ground-joint Erlenmeyer (conical) flask with the appropriate amount of this water/ethanol mixture, using the same setup as for the reflux heating (see Figure 1).
 Raise your HELP card.
-A lab assistant will turn on the water and set the hotplate.
-More solvent can be added through the top of the condenser. - 3.
-Once the product has crystallised, use the same procedure as described previously (I.7 to I.10) to collect the solid.
-Use the small spatula to transfer one spatula tip of the recrystallised product into the 1.5 mL amber glass vial, labelled R. Stopper the vial and save it for part III. - 4.
-Transfer the purified solid in the pre-weighed vial labelled with your Student Code.
-Stopper the vial. - 5.
+A lab assistant will come to turn on the water and set up the hotplate.
+Add the solvent through the top of the condenser.

+- 3. Once the product has crystallised, use the same procedure as described previously (I.7 to I.10) to collect the solid.
+Use the small spatula to transfer one tip of spatula of the recrystallised product in the 1.5 mL amber glass vial, labeled R. Close the vial and save it for part III. - 4.
+Transfer the purified solid into the pre-weighed vial labeled with your Student Code.
+Close the vial. - 5.
 Discard the filtrate in the "Organic waste" bottle and raise your HELP card.
-A lab assistant will turn off the water of the condenser.
+A lab assistant will come to turn off the water of the condenser.